leroythelegend/rough_idea_project_cars/README.md

 ```

-Decoder_Composite is a Decoder it is the Composite Pattern and is used to string together Packages, decoder_telemetry_data is Decoder_Composite and is an example of creating a package decoder.
+Decoder_Composite is a Decoder it is the Composite Pattern and is used to string together Packages, Decoder_Telemetry_Data is Decoder_Composite and is an example of creating a package decoder.

 Decoder Note: I know just copying a package to a struct is QUICK and my decoder is slow in comparison however copying a struct is not as fun as implementing a design pattern :-).